Jabra Enhance Hearing Aids Review

 - Enhance Select 500: $1,795 to $1,995 a pair

-If you choose to pay the extra $200 included on the upper range of prices, you’ll get Jabra’s “premium” package, which extends the warranty from one to three years and includes three years of remote access to Jabra’s hearing specialists.
-This option would be ideal for those who don’t feel comfortable managing their hearing aids via smartphone.
+If you pay the extra $200 for the upper range of prices, you’ll get Jabra’s premium package.
+It extends the warranty from one to three years and includes three years of remote access to Jabra’s hearing specialists.
+It would be ideal for people who don’t feel comfortable managing their hearing aids via smartphone.

-Jabra Enhance also offers affordable financing options through Bread Financial’s Comenity Capital Bank.
-For instance, if you purchase the Enhance Select 50R, you could pay as little as $33 per month.
-Once you qualify, you can choose from a payment plan, which will include interest of 0 to 34.99 percent interest based on your credit.
-You’ll have to make a down payment of at least $50, however.
+Jabra Enhance also offers financing options.
+If you purchase the Enhance Select 50R, for instance, you could pay as little as $33 per month.
+Once you qualify, you can choose from a payment plan, including interest of 0 percent to 34.99 percent based on your credit.
+You’ll have to make a down payment of at least $50 though.

-While the Select 500 and Select 300 include portable charging cases that have three full charges of 24 hours of power each, the Select 50R has a desktop charger that works with a power outlet.
+The Select 300 and Select 500 include portable charging cases with three full charges of 24 hours of power each, while the Select 50R has a desktop charger that works with a power outlet.
 It allows for 24 hours of power.

 Depending on which device you choose, your purchase will include the following: